ankicommunity/anki-devops-services/README.md

 Finally!
 A self-contained solution AND tutorial on how to survive setting up this mess.

-Tested and has worked on:
+Has been tested and has worked on:

 | Anki version  | AnkiDroid version |
 | :----------:  | :---------------: |